 These priority themes reflect the urgent issues impeding growth in developing countries in the context of green growth, climate change, and Sustainable Development Goals (SDGs).
 Its intentional broadness is expected to ensure maximum inclusion of creative and innovative ideas from around the world.

-Key features of the program are 1) a series of webinars, 2) business plan competition, and 3) mentorship/small-scale seed funding for the winners of the program to take their ideas from conversation to tangible impact.
+Key features of the program include a series of online learning modules and webinars, access to mentorship and expertise from subject matter experts, and a business plan competition in which winning teams can access small-scale seed funding to take their ideas from the planning stage to having tangible impact.

-For 2019, the core program will run from June 3rd to Aug.
-25th.
+For 2020, the core program will run from June 1st to August 28th.
 Each week will feature a virtual webinar, mentorship and weekly tasks supplemented with online resources and inter-team communication on the Greenpreneurs web portal.
-At the end of week 12, each team will submit their Business Plan with the winners announced in Sept.
+At the end of week 12, each team will submit their Business Plan, and winners will be announced in September.

 How do I participate in the program?

-What internet bandwidth do I need for Google Hangout Webinars?
+What internet bandwidth do I need for zoom Webinars?

-The top four teams (one per theme) who win the Business Plan Competition will win USD$5,000 per team in seed funding to get the initiative started.
-We will have four bursaries to the 2021 International Student Energy Summit available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future.
+This year, the top three teams who win the Business Plan Competition will win USD $5,000 per team in seed funding to get the initiative started.
+We will also have bursaries to the 2021 International Student Energy Summit available - a Summit which unites 700 students from 100+ countries to engage with the world's energy leaders and innovate for the sustainable energy future.
 Finally, depending on countries participating, there will also be the potential to collaborate with the Global Green Growth Institute at their country offices.

 Do I need to apply in a team?

 Yes.
-We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to pool skillsets, not so many that you spend all your time coordinating schedules.
-Collaboration is a key component of this accelerator and as it is a condensed accelerator, you will be able to take your idea to a more developed stage by working with a team.
+We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to combine many different skill-sets, but not so many that you spend all your time coordinating schedules.
+Collaboration is a key component of this incubator and as it is a condensed incubator, you will be able to take your idea to a more developed stage by working with a team.
 We highly encourage teams led by women or with women members to apply!

 Do I need experience in entrepreneurship?

-Greenpreneurs grew out of the collective goal of three organizations: The Global Green Growth Institute, Student Energy, and Youth Climate Lab, who wanted to support young people develop a sustainable idea or solution that would positively impact their communities and the Sustainable Development Goals.
+Initiated and led by the Global Green Growth Initiative, Student Energy, and Youth Climate Lab, Greenpreneurs grew out of the collective goal of these three organizations, who wanted to support young people to develop and implement sustainable solutions that would positively impact their communities, and make progress toward the Sustainable Development Goals.

 The Global Green Growth Institute (GGGI) is a treaty-based international, inter-governmental organization dedicated to supporting and promoting strong, inclusive and sustainable economic growth in developing countries and emerging economies.
 GGGI was founded on the belief that economic growth and environmental sustainability are not merely compatible objectives; their integration is essential for the future of humankind.
 GGGI works with partners in the public and private sector in developing and emerging countries around the world to put green growth at the heart of economic planning.